Mission Operations - Getting to Mercury

 Interplanetary Cruise Phase

 The interplanetary cruise phase includes the commissioning of the MTM solar-electric propulsion system, the electric thrust phases, coast arcs and the planetary fly-bys.
 Periodic MPO payload and Mio health checks are performed, typically every six months.
 Several solar conjunctions with degraded communications link performance will occur.
 The Earth distance will reach a maximum of 1.6 AU and the Sun distance a maximum of 1.2 AU and a minimum of 0.298 AU during this phase.
 The duration of the cruise phase will be 7.2 years.

 |BepiColombo's journey to Mercury (click here to access the video and more details).
 Credit: ESA

 The spacecraft left Earth with a hyperbolic excess velocity of 3.475 km/s.
-After one year and a half, it will return to Earth to perform a gravity-assist manoeuvre and will be deflected towards Venus.
+After one year and a half, it returned to Earth in April 2020 to perform a gravity-assist manoeuvre and was deflected towards Venus.

 Two consecutive Venus flybys reduce the perihelion to nearly Mercury distance.
 A sequence of six Mercury flybys will lower the relative velocity to 1.84 km/s.
 Four final thrust arcs further reduce the relative velocity between the spacecraft and the planet to the point where Mercury will weakly capture the spacecraft on 5 December 2025, without an orbit insertion manoeuvre being required.

 Mercury Approach Phase

 The Mercury approach phase starts after the last electric propulsion manoeuvre has been completed, approximately two months before the first Mercury orbit insertion manoeuvre.
 During this phase, the MTM will separate from the spacecraft stack.
 The remaining composite of MPO/Mio/MOSIF, the MCS Approach configuration (MCSA), will drift into Mercury's sphere of influence, and will need only a small manoeuvre to get captured in an initial orbit of approximately 674 × 178 000 km.
 This process is known as a 'weak stability boundary' capture.

 The MPO will perform the Mercury capture manoeuvre at pericentre and then the manoeuvres for orbit lowering to Mio's mission orbit.